-Jill Vitale-Aussem is currently the COO of Cappella Living Solutions, the management and consulting arm of Christian Living Communities (CLC).
-As such, she is responsible for overseeing the operations of all managed communities and achieving excellence through the use of person-directed principles and practices.
+Jill Vitale-Aussem is currently the President and CEO of Eden Alternative.
 She has more than 20 years of experience in senior living leadership, along with a master’s degree in hospitality from Cornell University and a Bachelor of Science in Business Administration degree from Alfred University.
-Jill is also a licensed nursing home administrator, a certified assisted living administrator, a 2014 LeadingAge Leadership Academy Fellow, an Eden Alternative Guide, and a Certified Eden Alternative Educator.
+Jill is also a licensed nursing home administrator, a certified assisted living administrator, a 2014 LeadingAge Leadership Academy Fellow, and a Certified Eden Alternative Educator.

 Throughout her career, Jill often assumed leadership of challenged communities and led each organization to success, with outcomes such as 100% occupancy and improvements to net operating margin ranging from 40 to nearly 120 percent.
 Jill joined Christian Living Communities (CLC) in 2009 as the Executive Director of Clermont Park, where she led the community through a $75 million redevelopment project and a complete cultural transformation.